malika65/qrcode_bot_sale/readme.md

     After you need run it and write following command:
                      `ngrok http 8000`
     Ngrok will give you links.
 Copy link with https protocol.
 Ngrok will get all requests from bot and receive it to you.
+    To set up webhooks you need to go to the browser and put this link there.
+At the end you need to put tou ngrok link.

     [https://api.telegram.org/bot2063722420:AAEenPwY039CzQNLgO-mFmG2IDuDhGLU0Is/setWebhook?url=YOUR_NGROK_LINK]